krishass/handbook-docs/Fuse/03 - UI Components.md

 To include web content Fuse offers a native WebView component for Android and iOS.
 The WebView is native only, and as such needs to be contained in a @(NativeViewHost) if you wish to use it with Graphics themes.

 The WebView can be used to present web content over the http protocol, and hooks into some useful triggers for building a customized browsing experience, such as @(PageBeginLoading), @(WhilePageLoading) and @(PageLoaded).
-Navigation triggers like @(GoBack) and @(GoForward) are complimented with WebView-specific ones, like @(Reload) and @(LoadUrl).
+Navigation triggers like @(GoBack) and @(GoForward) are complemented with WebView-specific ones, like @(Reload) and @(LoadUrl).
 It can also be used to feed a @(ProgressAnimation).

 Of particular notice is the @(EvaluateJS) trigger, which allows arbitrary JavaScript to be run in the WebView's context and the resulting data be fed back into Fuse: